Caspar Bik - Dances from Black Sea

 He has specialized in folk dances from the countries around the Black Sea.
 His most recent research was in Georgia, where he trained with the professional ensemble Erisioni and traveled through the country to experience the variety and beauty of Georgian dance, song, and music.

-This will be his first appearance at Balkanot.
+This will be his second appearance at Balkanot.

 Roberto Bagnoli is a master teacher of international folkdance with a specialization in traditional and modern Israeli dance.